SWeidlinger/MT_Project/README.md

-# MoFit
+# MoFit (4th Semester Version)
-This application is being developed as part of my bachelors thesis.
-It utilizes machine learning (ML Kit) in order to recognize fitness exercises and rate the execution of the repetitions based on different metrics.
+This is the initial version of my bachelor thesis project.
+It was completed in one semester and served as my fourth semester project.
+It utilizes machine learning (ML Kit) in order to recognize fitness exercises and rates the execution of repetitions based on different metrics.

-Exercises currently supported: Push-Ups, Sit-Ups and Squats
+Exercises supported: Push-Ups, Sit-Ups and Squats

 ### Technologies/Frameworks:
 - ML Kit (Pose Detection)